Sentry Answers>Node.js>

 You’ll see the order of the function executions and the time spent in each function.

-Monitor Performance in an External Tool
+Monitor Application Performance in an External Tool

 Constantly checking your application’s speed and RAM usage can be time-consuming for developers.
 An alternative is to let an external tool monitor performance for you, providing a dashboard to your team and alerting you by email or on Slack if performance degrades.